MariMendM/devops-sandbox/Project006/README.md

   * for "cloudformation-ssdocamazon.yml", this means completion of lifecycle around 380 seconds after launch of instances, plus 2 checks of 8 seconds each, resulting in ~395 seconds;
   * for "cloudformation-ssdoccustom.yml", this means completion of lifecycle around 150 seconds after launch of instances, plus 2 checks of 8 seconds each, resulting in ~165 seconds;

-Summing up, it takes ~440 or ~210 seconds, depending of the stack used, for registering instances start to appear in refreshes of web site deployed.
+Summing up, it takes ~440 or ~210 seconds, depending of the stack used, for healthy registering instances start to appear in refreshes of web site deployed.
+In case of failures, it takes ~460 or ~240 seconds for instances to get terminated.
 Considering that all measures are averages, variations up/down may apply.

 Instances scaled-in (decreasing Desired Capacity) will be deregistered much faster from ELB, given the small draining time 'deregistration_delay.timeout_seconds' configured (30 seconds).